Dnstilt/Dnstilt/README.md

-- 👋 Hello world!!
+- 👋 Hello from Palhoça!!
 I’m @denistakenaka.
 - 👀 I’m interested in networking, programing skills, learnig and helping if it's possible!
-- 🌱 I’m currently learning Phyton, SQL, Java.
+- 🌱 I’m currently learning Phyton, SQL, Java, Django.
 - 💞️ I’m looking to collaborate on programming.
 - 📫 How to reach me: denistakenaka@gmail.com